rspears74/ToastNotifications/README.md

 Using LifetimeSupervisor option you can specify when notifications will disappear.

 There are two built-in lifetime supervisors:
- * CountBasedLifetimeSupervisor - notifications will disappear only when number of notifications on screen will be equal to MaximumNotificationCount
+ * CountBasedLifetimeSupervisor - notifications will disappear only when number of notifications on screen will be  will be more than MaximumNotificationCount
  * TimeAndCountBasedLifetimeSupervisor - notifications will disappear when the number of notifications on screen will be more than MaximumNotificationCount or the notification will be on screen longer than specified amount of time

 If you need unlimited number of notifications on screen use CountBasedLifetimeSupervisor with MaximumNotificationCount.UnlimitedNotifications() option